 Expenses related to cosmetic surgery are shareable only for disfiguration due to a shareable injury or illness.

-Emergency room visits are generally shareable separately or in conjunction with an eligible medical need related to an illness, injury, or accident.
-The first ER visit for a medical condition is treated as a normal need.
+Emergency room visits are generally shareable separately or in conjunction with an eligible medical need request related to an illness, injury, or accident.
+The first ER visit for a medical condition is treated as a normal need request.
 Each additional visit related to the same condition requires the member to take on a personal responsibility of $500 in addition to the member’s IUA.

 Members with nonemergency needs should seek out other treatment options such as doctor visits, telemedicine, urgent care clinics, or other appropriate care.
 Seeking proper nonemergency care reduces emergency room visits and the financial strain on the entire community.

-If the member did not receive a diagnosis, require treatment, present symptoms, or take medication for the genetic mutation in the 24 months prior to membership, needs related to the condition are considered shareable without pre-membership condition limitations.
+If the member did not receive a diagnosis, require treatment, present symptoms, or take medication for the genetic mutation in the 24 months prior to membership, need requests related to the condition are considered shareable without pre-membership condition limitations.

 Genetic testing will only be considered for sharing if it is required for the personal treatment of a shareable condition, such as breast cancer.

-Home healthcare expenses are shareable when related to an accident or injury and when the care has been prescribed by a licensed physician.
+Home healthcare expenses are shareable when related to an accident, illness, or injury and when the care has been prescribed by a licensed physician.
 Sharing of home healthcare expenses is limited to 30 days and $5,000.

 Hospice care is shareable for 90-day periods when ordered by and under the care of a licensed care professional and upon physician approval or certification of terminal illness.